 Flag of Transylvania in 1601, featuring the Báthory arms.
 Based on design captured at the Battle of Guruslău, as presented in von Aachen's allegory of the event.
 One of the several variants used in th (c.
 2017) — Dahn.
 CC BY 4.0.

-Transylvanian and Turkish flags. (c.
+Photograph of Transylvanian and Ottoman Turkish flags from the early modern era. (c.
 1898) — Károly Cserna.
 Public domain.

-Transylvanian and Turkish flags. (c.
+Photograph of period Transylvanian and Turkish banners displayed together in context. (c.
 1898) — Károly Cserna.
 Public domain.

 no original description (c.
 2019) — en:User:Saranphat.cha.
 CC BY-SA 3.0.